alan-turing-institute/data-safe-haven/secure_research_environment/azure-runbooks/sre_build_instructions.md

 - Ensure you are logged into Azure within PowerShell using the command: `Connect-AzAccount`
 - Run the `./CreateUpdate_Signed_Ssl_Certificate.ps1 -sreId <SRE ID> -emailAddress <email>`, where the SRE ID is the one specified in the config and the email address is one that you would like to be notified when certificate expiry is approaching.
 - **NOTE:** This script should be run again whenever you want to update the certificate for this SRE.
-- **Troubleshooting:** Let's Encrypt will only issue **5 certificates per week** for a particular host (e.g. `rdg-sre-testsan.testsandbox.dsgroupdev.co.uk`).
+- **Troubleshooting:** Let's Encrypt will only issue **5 certificates per week** for a particular host (e.g. `rdg-sre-testsan.sandbox.dsgroupdev.co.uk`).
 For production environments this should usually not be an issue.
 The signed certificates are also stored in the KeyVault for easy redeployment.
 However, if you find yourself needing to re-run this step without the KeyVault secret available, either to debug an error experienced in production or when redeploying a test environment frequently during development, you should run `./CreateUpdate_Signed_Ssl_Certificate.ps1 -dryRun $true` to use the Let's Encrypt staging server, which will issue certificates more frequently.
 However, these certificates will not be trusted by your browser, so you will need to override the security warning in your browser to access the RDS web client for testing.

 ### Test RDS deployment
 - Connect to the **SHM Domain Controller** via Remote Desktop client over the VPN connection
-- Login as the **domain** admin user (eg. `sretestsandboxadmin@testsandbox.dsgroupdev.co.uk`) where the admin username is stored in the SRE KeyVault as `sre-<sre-id>-dc-admin-username` and the password as `sre-<sre-id>-dc-admin-password` (NB. all SRE Windows servers use the same admin credentials)+
+- Login as the **domain** admin user (eg. `sretestsandboxadmin@sandbox.dsgroupdev.co.uk`) where the admin username is stored in the SRE KeyVault as `sre-<sre-id>-dc-admin-username` and the password as `sre-<sre-id>-dc-admin-password` (NB. all SRE Windows servers use the same admin credentials)+
 - In the "Server Management" app, click `Tools -> Active Directory Users and Computers`
 - Open the `Safe Haven Security Groups` OU
 - Right click the `SG <sre-id> Research Users` security group and select "Properties"